conan-io/docs/reference/commands/remote.rst

 .. code-block:: bash

-    $ conan remote rename --help
+     $ conan remote rename -h
     usage: conan remote rename [-h] [-v [V]] [--logger] remote new_name

-    Rename a remote
+    Rename a remote.

     positional arguments:
       remote      Current name of the remote
       new_name    New name for the remote

     optional arguments:
       -h, --help  show this help message and exit
       -v [V]      Level of detail of the output.
-Valid options from less verbose to more verbose: -vquiet, -verror, -vwarning, -vnotice, -vstatus, -v or -vverbose, -vv or -vdebug, -vvv or -vtrace
-    --logger    Show the output with log format, with time, type and message.
+Valid options from less verbose to more verbose: -vquiet, -verror, -vwarning, -vnotice, -vstatus, -v or -vverbose, -vv or -vdebug, -vvv or -vtrace --logger    Show the output with log format, with time, type and message.

 conan remote set-user